balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 2

 Today, I learned how to specify the number and width of columns in a grid layout using the grid-template-columns property.

+## Day 150 - 2024/02/29

+### CSS Grid - Pt.
+3

+Today I learned about the grid-template-rows property to specify the height of the rows on the grid layout.